DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 In a networked world, tribes are chosen.
 You become a connoisseur of places and people, curating environments where your exact shape is needed.
 The Social Game wants you in demographic cages.
 Sovereignty means walking out of the wrong village and into the right one, even if you have to build it on the way.

+The modern System offered an escape from oppressive villages—but it replaced the trap with atomization.
+The Third Path isn’t a return to the village; it’s the conscious creation of chosen families—Flotillas—that combine modern freedom with the Family Protocol’s deep belonging.

 ## Chapter 8: Your Mission: Assemble Your Flotilla